 Another excellent Orlando attraction, Universal Orlando is home to two world-class theme parks: Universal Studios Florida and Islands of Adventure.

-Like the Disney parks, Universal’s theme parks are very well themed, giving you an incredibly immersive experience.
+Like Disney parks, Universal’s theme parks are very well-themed, giving you an incredibly immersive experience.
 In fact, in some spots, you could almost believe you’ve been transported into your favorite movies.

-People love the Harry Potter sections in these parks, and we do too.
+People love the Harry Potter sections in these parks, with all the awesome Harry Potter World rides and we do too.
 That said, we also find the Jurassic Park and Seuss Landing areas well worth visiting.

 These parks are ideal things to see in Orlando with kids who are older, especially if they happen to be thrill-seekers.